 I have never forgotten this speech because she talked about her struggles to lose weight, live a healthier lifestyle and how to be more courageous in her life.

 Some of us make more excuses than others but we all make them.
 One thing you should know about excuses is that the more you make, the easier it becomes to make them.

-May it be exercising, changing careers, learning a new skill, making a mistake, coming late, missing deadlines, losing weight, eating healthier, starting a business or finding a new job.
+May it be exercising, changing careers, learning a new skill, making a mistake, coming late to a meeting, missing deadlines, losing weight, eating healthier, stopping to smoke, starting a business or finding a new job.

 Did you know that people will choose unhappiness over uncertainty?